 Jo also specialises in working with couples who recognise that the communication in their relationship needs help and individuals who are in a relationship that isn’t fulfilling their needs.

 Michelle is an experienced Integrative Counsellor, with over 17 years of experience supporting individuals and couples to lead more fulfilling lives.
-Michelle uses both Humanistic and Psychodynamic approaches to counselling and has practiced using Cognitive Behavioural Therapy (CBT), Motivational Interviewing and Solution-Focused Therapy.
+Michelle uses both Humanistic and Psychodynamic approaches to counselling and has practised using Cognitive Behavioural Therapy (CBT), Motivational Interviewing and Solution-Focused Therapy.
 Michelle is culturally and spiritually aware and can draw upon this for a holistic counselling experience.
 Her particular areas of interest are in working with substance misuse, addictions, anxiety, panic, stress, relationships difficulties, life direction, past trauma and abuse, anger management, and mental health issues.

 Michelle has a BSc Psychobiology degree, a Post Graduate Advanced Diploma in Humanistic Integrative Counselling and has worked within the substance misuse field for over 15 years.
 Michelle speaks Punjabi, Hindi and Urdu as an additional language.
-Michelle offers face-to-face, online (Skype) and phone counselling to over 18s.